 "Innovative...resulting from a contemporary approach clearly derived from the historical character of the area."
 English Heritage

-We have recently installed photovoltaic panels at Jubilee Wharf, making the building even more environmentally-friendly.
+In 2011 we installed photovoltaic panels at Jubilee Wharf, making the building even more environmentally-friendly.
 The panels will mean the residents of the flats get even lower electricity bills, a great result for those lucky tenants who already have extremely low running costs in this highly-insulated and efficient modern building.

 - Super insulation - 300mm insulation reduces energy consumption to less than half a conventional building.
 The starting point for eco-construction.

 - Onsite micro generation - 4 x 6KW Proven wind turbines - energy generation is about doing what you can, where you happen to be.

 - Solar panels - evacuated tubes for water heating, with provision for photovoltaic cells to be fitted later,

 - The photovoltaic panels recently installed will produce a maximum of 500kw hours/year for each flat.
 That's a total of 3,400kw hours/year.
 This will make a total annual carbon saving of just under 2 tons.